evidence-dev/evidence/sites/docs/pages/components/data-table.md

 `contentType=sparkbar`

 <PropListing
-    name=sparkDateCol
+    name=sparkX
     options="column from array cell"
 >

-Column within an array cell to use as the date for the spark viz.
+Column within an array cell to use as the x-axis for the spark viz.
 Arrays can be created inside a query using the `array_agg()` function from DuckDB

 </PropListing>

 <PropListing
-    name=sparkValueCol
+    name=sparkY
     options="column from array cell"
 >

-Column within an array cell to use as the value for the spark viz.
+Column within an array cell to use as the y-axis for the spark viz.
 Arrays can be created inside a query using the `array_agg()` function from DuckDB

 </PropListing>